nagdevAmruthnath/Bio7_Classification/README.md

 Until now Multichannel images (e.g. RGB) and Grayscale images or stacks (8-bit, 16-bit, 32-bit) can be classified.
 It is also possible to import images with an ImageJ macro (e.g. Landsat 8 images, see macro example!).

+## RAM Usage Settings for Big Images

+#### Rserve:

+If I want to transfer a huge image to R the following warning message about buffer size occurs: "WARNING: discarding buffer because too big (awaiting……"
+Solution: Increase the size of the input buffer in the Rserve preferences.
+Open the Rserve preferences Preferences->Preferences Bio7->Preferences R.
+In the Field "Rserve startup arguments" copy the following startup argument:

+maxinbuf="4194304"

+The max. packet size from the client to Rserve is set to 4GB in this example (maxinbuf argument in kb).
+Use the example size only if necessary and if you have the memory available!

+#### Java:

+The Java runtime is able to optimize memory on demand and return occupied memory to the OS.
+After the the transfer to R the image data on the Java side in the classification process (open and transfer to R) by default is closed.
+If the memory settings of Java in Bio7 (see Bio7.ini file) are adjusted accordingly most of the memory can be returned to the OS and thus to R and the memory intensive classification process.

+Windows and Linux:
+For an increased Java heap space open the Bio7.ini file in the install directory of Bio7.
+In the file you can change the default memory settings e.g. the initial heap size -Xms and the maximum heap space -Xmx.

+MacOSX:
+For an increased Java heap space open the Bio7 package (context menu if you click on the icon) then go to Contents->MacOS and open the Bio7.ini file with a texteditor.
+In the file you can change the default memory settings e.g. the initial heap size -Xms and the maximum heap space -Xmx.
+For instance to be able to return back much memory after image transfer use a low -Xms setting (e.g.: -Xms1024m).
+The maximum size for the Java Runtime (-Xmx) depends on the image size and could be adjusted depending on the available RAM (using for instance the half of the available RAM) of the OS.

 ## Customization

 The 'ModelGui' graphical view interface can be modified or extended with the Eclipse WindowBuilder plugin (SWT) if installed in Bio7.